-You have a number of responsibilities as a landlord.
+You have a number of responsibilities as a private landlord.

 Although your letting agent may be able to carry out some of these duties on your behalf, you'll still be legally responsible for them.

-Any legal action that happens because these weren't carried out will be your responsibility, not the letting agent's.
+Any legal action that happens because these were not carried out will be your responsibility, not the letting agent's.